Introduction

 Keep a continuous eye on vendors and internal teams

 Vendors often represent the biggest hidden risk.
 Even trusted suppliers can be compromised.
 Implement a secure vendor onboarding process and monitor Zero Trust vendors continuously.
-Combine this with threat detection in supply chain networks so unusual actions are flagged early, before they impact operations.
+Combine this with threat detection in supply chain networks to flag unusual behavior early before it impacts operations.

 Review and adapt constantly

-Procurement processes are never static.
+Procurement processes are constantly evolving with new vendors and systems.
 New suppliers, changing regulations, or internal reorganizations require constant attention.
 Auditing procurement process security and procurement information security regularly ensures policies remain effective.
 Reporting results keeps your trusted supply chain intact and shows stakeholders that risk is managed proactively.

 How Procurement Leaders Can Future-Proof Their Supply Chain with Zero Trust